 The most common cause of chronic obstructive pulmonary disease is smoking, though additional causes may include:

-• Breathing in dust and fumes at work
+- Breathing in dust, fumes and chemicals at work

 Signs & Symptoms of COPD